Heart Murmurs

 4) Passage through an abnormal communication (eg, in ventricular septal defects).

-On examination, establish the following characteristics of the murmur: area where it is the loudest (areas of auscultation: see Figure: Areas of auscultation of the heart), systolic versus diastolic, intensity, radiation, character, and factors increasing and decreasing the loudness (dynamic auscultation).
+On examination, establish the following characteristics of the murmur: area where it is the loudest (areas of auscultation: see Figure 1 in Heart Auscultation), systolic versus diastolic, intensity, radiation, character, and factors increasing and decreasing the loudness (dynamic auscultation).
 Right-sided murmurs become louder with inspiration.

 The intensity of a heart murmur is graded on the Levine scale of 1 to 6: